European medieval architecture in North America

 Medieval architecture in North America is an anachronism.
 Some structures in North America can however be classified as medieval, either by age or origin.
-In some rare cases these structures are seen as evidence on pre-Columbian trans-oceanic contact.
+Most of these were disassembled in Europe and reconstructed in whole or in part in North America.
+Often these are museums or museum exhibits.
+In rare cases these structures are seen as evidence of pre-Columbian trans-oceanic contact.
 Although much of this is pseudoscience, these buildings are of interest to American scholars of medieval architecture.